paatre/ai-agent-gemini/README.md

 # AI Agent with Gemini (Boot.dev)

-This is a simple AI Agent project that utilizes Google's Gemini model's free tier to perform various tasks.
+This is a simple AI Agent project that utilizes Google's `gemini-2.0-flash-001` model to perform various tasks.
+The model has a generous free tier with free-of-charge input and output tokens and a rate limit of 200 requests per day.
+Read more about the pricing and the rate limits [here](https://ai.google.dev/gemini-api/docs/pricing) and [here](https://ai.google.dev/gemini-api/docs/rate-limits).

 This project follows the course on Boot.dev
 platform: https://www.boot.dev/courses/build-ai-agent-python.

 The project is built using Python and